-- 6.5.1.
-Any new developments and/or alterations to existing dwellings should take account of the guidance provided in NFNPA Design Guide (https://www.newforestnpa.gov.uk/planning/design-guide) and the National Design Guide (https://assets.publishing.service.gov.uk/media/602cef1d8fa8f503859 5091b/National\design\guide.pdf). - 6.5.2.
-New development should follow the established building line with front gardens enclosed by appropriate boundary treatments or abutting up to the back of the pavement. - 6.5.3.
+- 6.7.1.
+Any new developments and/or alterations to existing dwellings should take account of the guidance provided in NFNPA Design Guide (New Forest Design Guide) and the National Design Guide (National Design Guide). - 6.7.2.
+New development should follow the established building line with front gardens enclosed by appropriate boundary treatments or abutting up to the back of the pavement. - 6.7.3.
 The repair and reuse of older buildings should be encouraged first, rather than re-development, in order to retain the character of the village.
-Re-use of existing homes and buildings will usually be a more sustainable option than replacement. - 6.5.4.
-Any alterations need to be considered carefully in order to enhance and complement the existing dwelling. - 6.5.5.
-New developments should not impinge on the character of the Parish and the linear form of the current properties, i.e. they should match the external horizontal forms. - 6.5.6.
+Re-use of existing homes and buildings will usually be a more sustainable option than replacement. - 6.7.4.
+Any alterations need to be considered carefully in order to enhance and complement the existing dwelling. - 6.7.5.
+New developments should not impinge on the character of the Parish and the linear form of the current properties, i.e. they should match the external horizontal forms. - 6.7.6.
 The character of buildings of local historic interest should be retained wherever possible in any new development.
-It is recommended that homeowners contact the Building Design and Conservation team at the National Park for further information and guidance. - 6.5.7.
-Buildings should be constructed of materials which match or complement those currently in use in the nearby area. - 6.5.8.
-Important gaps between buildings should be retained to ensure glimpses of trees and longer views across the village. - 6.5.9.
+It is recommended that homeowners contact the Building Design and Conservation team at the National Park for further information and guidance. - 6.7.7.
+Buildings should be constructed of materials which match or complement those currently in use in the nearby area. - 6.7.8.
+Important gaps between buildings should be retained to ensure glimpses of trees and longer views across the village.

+- 6.7.9.
 The scale, form and mass of any new development should be in keeping with surrounding buildings and be sympathetic to the character, appearance and rural outlook of the village.
-New development should not be required to simply replicate existing forms of development in terms of design and density. - 6.5.10.
-Any new development should be designed to take into account the current infrastructure of drains, ditches and streams and make the most of existing natural drainage.

-- 6.5.11.
-Boundary treatments should reflect the rural setting of the village.
-The use of native species hedgerows, low open timber fencing, natural stone walls or other traditional boundary types should be encouraged. - 6.5.12.
+New development should not be required to simply replicate existing forms of development in terms of design and density. - 6.7.10.
+Any new development should be designed to take into account the current infrastructure of drains, ditches and streams and make the most of existing natural drainage. - 6.7.11.Boundary treatments should reflect the rural setting of the village.
+The use of native species hedgerows, low open timber fencing, natural stone walls or other traditional boundary types should be encouraged. - 6.7.12.
 Any new glazing and/or external lighting should take into account any light spill which may impact on the tranquility and dark skies of the National Park.
 The area of glazing proposed should be informed by the proportions of existing openings and context of the site.

-7.0 Chapter Seven Highways, Transport and Infrastructure
+7.0 Chapter Seven Highways, Transport, and Infrastructure